 Lastly, you can join different communities of guest bloggers and look for opportunities to attract new guest posts to your website.

-Once you know how to attract guest bloggers, let’s find out how to accept guest posts on your WordPress blog.
+Now that you know how to attract guest bloggers, let’s find out how to accept guest posts on your WordPress blog.

 Accepting Guest Posts in WordPress